Every year around the holiday season, there’s a mood in the air. Can you feel it?

 You do you.
 You control you.
 If you don’t want anxiety and stress during the holiday season, take your mind off of what’s gripping you in tension and focus on love, peace, and beauty.

 Simple right?
 It’s simple.
 But it’s not easy.

-How about some peace in your life this holiday season (and beyond)
+Give yourself the gift of peace this holiday season (and beyond)

-There are a lot of questions that come up when I talk with my private coaching clients about this subject.
+There are a lot of questions that come up when I talk with my students about this subject.
 We all want peace.
 We all want to feel good.
 Everyone wants to experience love and hope and joy, during the Christmas season and beyond.
 And often it’s a struggle.
 But it doesn’t have to be.

-If you’d like some encouragement and a little love, let’s talk.
-I’m here to help you get into a place of peace, confidence, and hope this season and into the new year.
+Give yourself the peace you want for yourself and your mental health.
+I can help you get into a place of peace, confidence, and hope this season and into the new year.
 I’d love to talk with you for 15 minutes and get you to a place where you feel better.
 No sales pitch.
 Just one person wanting to help you have peace and a good day.
 I look forward to talking with you.

 You must be logged in to post a comment.